wareck/cgminer-gekko/README.md

 ##  CGminer 4.11.1 GekkoScience Compac, 2pac & Newpack BM1384 #
 ### ############################################################

-This is a cgminer 4.11.1 with support fot GekkoScience Compac, 2pac & Newpack BM1384 Support.
+This is a cgminer 4.11.1 with support for GekkoScience Compac, CompacF, 2pac.

 This software is forked from cgminer 4.11.1 original from ckolivas.